google/prediction_framework/README.md

 #### `metadata`

 Stores the information regarding the model to use, which will be used to correlate with the features table date suffix.
+This table is generated automatically by the deployment script.
 The schema is fixed:

 Field name  | Type   | Mode
 ----------- | ------ | --------